My name is Beth Zupec-Kania and I'm the consultant nutritionist for The Charlie Foundation.

 Eating this way I’ve experienced many benefits including clearer thinking and a greater energy level.
 No longer do I have the afternoon “slump.”
 My complexion is clearer and the post-meal bloating I experienced before is gone.

-When I’m asked about my diet, my simplest explanation is that I'm on ancestral diet with generous fats—this means natural and unprocessed foods including meat, fish, poultry, vegetables, berries and fats from nut and seed oils.
+When I’m asked about my diet, my simplest explanation is that I'm on ancestral diet with generous fats—this means natural and unprocessed foods including meat, fish, poultry, vegetables, berries and fats from nut and olive oil.
 This is what our early ancestors ate.
 I feel full for long periods and typically eat only two meals a day (not advised for children).

 Although it can be difficult to maintain this kind of diet in our carb-loaded society, eating at home is my best option.
 This lifestyle has also forced me to be a better advisor to my patients and students.